• Skip to Content

 Hartwick College’s logo

-Rishpa Baidya '26 of Barisal, Bangladesh, was named a Faculty Scholar in Psychology during the College's Honors Convocation held on April 30.
-All scholars have excellent academic records and have demonstrated an outstanding mastery of their respective disciplines.
-Rising seniors are nominated by faculty in their major departments based on academic achievement, leadership and character.
+Lauryn Bigwarfe '27 of Potsdam, New York, was named Faculty Scholar in Inclusive Elementary Education during the College's Honors Convocation on April 29.
+Faculty Scholars have excellent academic records and have demonstrated an outstanding mastery of their respective disciplines.
+Rising seniors are nominated by the faculty of their major departments on the basis of academic achievement, leadership and character.

 Hartwick College’s logo